Jollof Rice

 • Add veggies.
 Before adding the tomato paste, saute onions, bell pepper, and/or carrots and add them back in before baking the rice.
 You can also add peas to the mix.

 • Add meat.
-Sear pieces of chicken, beef, or pork and nestle them on top of the rice before baking.
+Sear pieces of boneless chicken thighs, beef, or pork medallions and nestle them on top of the rice before baking.

 • Adjust the spice.
 Jollof can be pretty spicy, so you can use half of a bonnet pepper or select a slightly more mild pepper, such as a jalapeno.